-Extra Hikes and Things to do in Machu Picchu after the Guided Tour!
+Extra Hikes and Activities in Machu Picchu After the Tour

 Enjoy the strategic location of the Inca Citadel of Machu Picchu and the surrounding lush canyon from the different angled view points such as: Huayna Picchu Mountain, Sun Gate, Machu Picchu Mountain (not to be confused with the citadel itself), Llactapata Inca ruins, Putukusi Mountain and the Inca bridge section.